Embryo space colonization: Various concepts

-Mission at target planet
+Mission at destination

-Regardless of the cargo used in any embryo space colonization scenario, the basic concept is that upon arrival of the embryo-carrying spacecraft (EIS) at the target planet, fully autonomous robots would build the first settlement on the planet and start growing food.
-More ambitiously, the planet may be terraformed first.
-Thereafter the first embryos could be unfrozen (or created using biosequenced or natural sperm and egg cells as outlined above).
+Regardless of the cargo used in any embryo space colonization scenario, the basic concept is that upon arrival of the embryo-carrying interstellar starship at landfall, fully autonomous robots would build the first settlement on the planet and start growing food.
+More ambitiously, the world may be terraformed first.
+Thereafter the first embryos could be unfrozen (or created as outlined above), gestated, and the first generation of colonists raised to adulthood by machines.

-In any event, one of the technologies needed for the proposal are artificial uteri.
-The embryos would need to develop in such artificial uteri until a large enough population existed to procreate by natural biological means.
+Without adult human crew, one of the technologies needed for the proposal are artificial wombs capable of supporting embryos from before implantation, which today remain under development.
+The embryos would need to develop in such artificial wombs until sufficiently greater than minimum viable population and genetic diversity to procreate by entirely natural means.